rlschuller/onet_site/index.md

 **Output** A feature vector $c \in \mathbb{R}^C$, for $C=256$.

-**Evaluation** The only difference between ResNet18 [3] and the neural network used as the encoder is the last fully connected layer.
+**Evaluation** The only difference between ResNet18 [7] and the neural network used as the encoder is the last fully connected layer.
 Instead of producing a 512-dim output, the last layer projects it down to a 256-dim vector $c$.
 The encoder was pre-trained on the ImageNet dataset.

-[3] [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385), Kaiming He et al. (2015)

-The reference above is a landmark of sorts for its area - hence the large number of citations.
-They introduced the idea of using residues to make deep neural networks viable.

 One eye-catching piece of information is that the authors of ONet (see `im2mesh/encoder/conv.py`) did implement several sizes of ResNets: 18, 34, 50 and 101.
 Since this particular encoder was pre-trained, it raises the question of why ResNet18 worked better than its deeper counterparts.